 Transnational Governance of Displacement, Sexuality and Gender Identity: UNHCR as the Main Actor in Creating a Legal Basis for Asylum-Seeking for LGBT Refugees in Turkey

 Research Area 1: Displacements, “Dépaysement” and Discrepencies: People, Knowledge and Practices

 My research focuses on the following question: how can LGBT refugees ‘legally’ register with migration authorities within a legal framework that does not recognize their very reason for seeking asylum?
 I study the case of LGBT refugees’ legal presence in Turkey.
-Demanding a refugee status in Global North countries (such as the USA, the UK, Canada and Germany) where sexuality and gender identity have been recognized as legitimate criteria for asylum-seeking, they have to be registered by Turkish migration authorities, country where no such recognition has been granted.
+Demanding a refugee status in Global North countries (such as the USA, the UK, Canada and Germany), where sexuality and gender identity have been recognized as legitimate criteria for asylum-seeking, they have to be registered by Turkish migration authorities, a country where no such recognition has been granted.

 - 2016- : PhD Candidate, Department of Sociology and Social Anthropology, Central European University

 - 2015- 2016: MA in Gender Studies, Department of Gender Studies, Central European University

 - 2013- 2014: MSc in Human Rights, Department of Sociology, London School of Economics and Political Science

 - 2007- 2013: BA, Department of Political Science and International Relations, Bogaziçi University